 Prior to coming to Green Bay in 2006, McCarthy was known in NFL circles for his innovative offensive mind and his ability to develop young quarterbacks.

-During McCarthy’s time in Green Bay, the Packers have averaged 26.7 points per game, the third-best mark in the NFL over the past 10 seasons (2006-15).
-Additionally, the team’s 201 total giveaways from 2006-15 were the second fewest in the league.
+During McCarthy’s time in Green Bay, the Packers have averaged 26.7 points per game, the third-best mark in the NFL since 2006.
+Additionally, the team’s 218 total giveaways from 2006-16 were the second fewest in the league.
 In 2014, Green Bay set a franchise record for fewest giveaways in a season with 13, while ranking tied for first in the NFL.
-The five best giveaway seasons in franchise history have come under McCarthy (13 in ’14, 14 in ’11, 16 in ’09 and ’12, 17 in ’15).
+The six best giveaway seasons in franchise history have come under McCarthy (13 in ’14, 14 in ’11, 16 in ’09 and ’12, 17 in ’15 and ’16).

-Eight of the 10 Green Bay teams led by McCarthy have ranked in the NFL’s top 10 in total yardage – checking in at ninth in 2006, second in ’07, eighth in ’08, sixth in ’09, ninth in ’10, third in ’11, third in ’13 and sixth in ’14.
-Additionally, five of the franchise’s top seven single-season yardage totals have occurred during McCarthy’s tenure.
-In 2008-09, the Packers became the first team in NFL history to produce a 4,000-yard passer (Rodgers), two 1,000-yard receivers (Greg Jennings, Donald Driver), and a 1,200-yard rusher (Ryan Grant) in two consecutive seasons.
+Nine of the 11 Green Bay teams led by McCarthy have ranked in the NFL’s top 10 in total yardage – checking in at ninth in 2006, second in ’07, eighth in ’08, sixth in ’09, ninth in ’10, third in ’11, third in ’13, sixth in ’14 and eighth in ’16.
+Additionally, seven of the franchise’s top 10 single-season yardage totals have occurred during McCarthy’s tenure.
+In 2008-09, the Packers became the first team in NFL history to produce a 4,000-yard passer (Rodgers), two 1,000-yard receivers (Greg Jennings, Donald Driver), and a 1,200-yard rusher (Ryan Grant) in back-to-back seasons.

-The Packers also finished in the top 10 in the NFL in total points for eight consecutive seasons (2007-14), highlighted by a franchise-record 560 points in 2011.
+The Packers also finished in the top 10 in the NFL in total points for eight consecutive seasons (2007-14), and in nine of McCarthy’s 11 seasons, highlighted by a franchise-record 560 points in 2011.
 The franchise mark also ranks as the third-highest point total in NFL history behind only the 606 points posted by the Denver Broncos in 2013 and the 589 points recorded by the New England Patriots in 2007.
 The ’14 Packers registered 486 total points, the second most in franchise history, and the top three single-season point totals (461 in 2009) have all come under the direction of McCarthy.

 McCarthy’s best offense in 2011 will also be remembered as one of the best in NFL history.
 In addition to setting a new franchise single-season record for points, the team set new single-season marks for touchdowns (70), total net yards (6,482) and net passing yards (4,924).
 The 70 TDs are also tied with the 1984 Miami Dolphins for the third-most TDs in a season in NFL history behind only the 2013 Broncos (76) and 2007 Patriots (75).
 Green Bay outscored its opponents 560-359 in 2011, a 201-point differential that ranked No. 2 in the NFL (New Orleans, plus-208).
 It marked the third straight season (2009-11) that the Packers outscored their opponents by at least 145 points, as they became the first NFL team to accomplish that feat in three-plus consecutive seasons since the San Francisco 49ers from 1991-95.